Bored-Entertainment/mesaredux/about.md

 - [pawlixy](#) - Joined the team in April 2021 with Duck, both of which developed Schoolgrounds.
 She went on to work on The Mesa Complex.
 Super duper awesome gamedev.

 - [The Duck](https://the-duck.co/) - He joined the team in April 2021 as well.
 Created Schoolgrounds with pawlixy, worked on a brunt of Mesa Complex.
-Also a super duper awesome gamedev
+He's a magic the gathering addict who also does game dev and is going into cybersecurity.

 - [harper aka. cupofdirtfordinner](https://dirt.cool/) - Joined the team in Janurary 2022.
 Was one of the primary developers of Mesa Complex, singlehandidly made nearly all of mesa.rip.
 She makes awesome music, sites, and games.